-It’s so important to look within and truly, humbly ask when something is not in ‘flow’: “Why is that?
+It’s so important to look within and indeed, humbly ask when something is not in ‘flow’: “Why is that?
 Is it because it’s not in alignment with my promise, my heart’s true desire, my purpose?
-Or is the situation just challenging for me because I’m bumping up against some of my own mumbo jumbo?”
+Or is the situation just challenging for me because I’m bumping up against some of my mumbo jumbo?”

 Let’s welcome more stories, share wisdom, and capture truths in words to beautifully infuse with our togetherness.

 More fun and joy

 But you might be a little skeptical it can work for you.